-For further information, you can contact the RNIB on 0303 123 9999, or click here for other contact options.
+For further information, you can contact the RNIB on 0303 123 9999, or visit the RNIB website for other contact options.

 Subtitles allow viewers with hearing difficulties to read the dialogue that is being spoken and this text is usually displayed at the bottom of the screen.